The page has been translated by Gen AI.

 Standard db1v2m4

-• High Capacity: Large server specifications of 24 vCores or more
+• High Capacity: Large server specifications with 24 vCores or more

 Server specificationsdb1Provided server specifications

-• db1: Standard specifications (vCPU, Memory) configuration commonly used
+• db1: Standard specifications (vCPU, Memory) commonly used

 • Provides servers with 24 vCores or more